Here are some of the questions we typically hear from prospective mentors:

 Q: What does the commitment look like?

-A: We ask that you agree to a two-year commitment to the youth you are matched with.
+A: We ask that you agree to a one year commitment to the youth you are matched with.
 Research shows that any shorter time frame does more harm than good for that young person.
 Our data also tells us that matches that communicate by phone or text once a week and see each other in person three times a month have the highest outcomes in the program.
 With that in mind, we ask that you commit to that level of involvement in your mentee’s life.

 Q: What are the steps I need to take to become a mentor?